Chicago Health Care Fraud

 The Medicare Appeals process has five levels of appeal:

 - Reconsideration, conducted by a Qualified Independent Contractor (QIC)

 - Hearing before the Medicare Appeals Council

-Rosenblat Law’s experience in criminal and civil healthcare fraud provides its healthcare provider clients with the insight and experience to avoid or mitigate potential criminal exposure when responding to a notice of overpayment or similar audit.
+Our experience in criminal and civil health care fraud provides our healthcare provider clients with the insight and expertise to avoid or mitigate potential criminal or civil exposure.

-Rosenblat Law has law offices located in Northbrook and Chicago Illinois.
+Rosenblat Law has offices located in Northbrook and Chicago, Illinois.